Digital1O1/CMake_Makefile_Notes/Makefile Notes/notes.md

 ## Example using single/double quotes
 - Single/double quotes don't mean anything in Make
-- They're just characters assined to a variable
+- They're just characters assigned to a variable
 ```Makefile
 a := one two   # a is set to the string "one two"
 b := 'one two' # Not recommended. b is set to the string "'one two'"